t-raver9/to-do-2/README.md

 # to-do-2
 A simple to-do web app.
-I've been picking up some Javascript in isolation here in Melbourne - this has proved to be a good practice project.
+You can play with a demo here: http://t-raver9.github.io/to-do-2/

 ![](demo.gif)